Timken India IT Demand Reduced to ₹32.47 Cr After Rectification Order

 *this image is generated using AI for illustrative purposes only.

-The Income Tax Department issued an order under Section 143(3) read with Section 144C(13) and Section 144B of the Income Tax Act, 1961, specifically targeting the company's transfer pricing methodology for its distribution segment.
-The department disagreed with Timken India's methods for determining arm's length pricing in transactions with associated enterprises and adopted alternative methods to decide the arm's length price.
+The original income tax demand stemmed from an order passed under Section 143(3) read with Section 144C(13) and Section 144B of the Income Tax Act, 1961.
+The IT Department had disagreed with Timken India's transfer pricing methodology for its distribution segment and adopted alternative methods to determine arm's length pricing in transactions with associated enterprises.

 Income Adjustment ₹89.08 crores